-We’ve mentioned it before, but it’s worth repeating: Zyro’s Unleashed plan is a great deal if you want your visitors to enjoy hassle-free surfing.
+We’ve mentioned it before, but it’s worth repeating: Zyro’s website plans are a great deal if you want your visitors to enjoy hassle-free surfing.

-The plan has no hidden limit on the amount of bandwidth you can use, doesn’t get in the way of multiple page views, allows you to run any number of pages, and will keep your site live whether you have 1 visitor, a thousand visitors, or many thousand.
+The plans have no hidden limit on the amount of bandwidth you can use.
+They don’t get in the way of multiple page views, allowing you to run any number of pages, and will keep your site live whether you have 1 visitor, a thousand visitors, or many thousand.